damik3/nns-and-clustering-methods/README.md

   and then

   ```
-  ./build/cluster -d ./datasets/train-images-idx3-ubyte -i train-reduced-2500 -dupto 1000 -n classification1.out -c cluster.conf -o question4.out
+  ./build/cluster -d ./datasets/train-images-idx3-ubyte -i train-reduced-2500 -dupto 1000 -n classification1.out -c cluster.conf -o part4.out
   ```

   Note that in the configuration file `cluster.conf` only the fist parameter `number_of_clusters` is actually used by the execeutable.
 The others are leftovers from hw1.

 ## Results and Observations

-#### Question A
+#### Part A
-For this question we tested are architectures based on avoiding overfitting and small loss percentage both on train and test set.
+For this part we tested are architectures based on avoiding overfitting and small loss percentage both on train and test set.
 Our executable, after training, it also prints the first 10 original images and their respective autoencoded ones, so we can check with our own eyes if it indeed does a good job at encoding.

 We tested the following NN architectures and got these results: